Fintech awards: United Kingdom

 The UK FinTech Awards are organised by the platform FinTech Intel and were developed to celebrate the UK's burgeoning FinTech community and their achievements.
 The categories are designed to cover the full spectrum of fintech, and submissions are judged by an independent panel of experts.
 The awards culminate in a black-tie ceremony and dinner, held in London.
 The 2024 winners included Wise and Aviva.

 The first AltFi Awards ceremony was held in 2014.
 The awards recognised achievements across the global financial technology industry and had Zopa, Monzo and Funding Circle amongst its winners.
 There were annual AltFi Awards until 2023, when the company had to close alleging “severe headwinds.”

 Another notable fintech awards in the UK are the FinanceFeeds Awards, which had their inaugural edition in 2023 and had CMC Markets and TradingView amongst the winners.

 United States

 The US FinTech Awards are organised by FinTech Intel.
 These awards were developed to celebrate the US fintech community and their achievements.
 The categories are designed to cover the full spectrum of fintech, and submissions are judged by an independent panel of experts.
 The awards culminate in a black-tie ceremony and dinner, held in New York City.

-The Benzinga Fintech Awards take place in New York.
-There are 25 awards and any fintech company can be nominated, with the eligibility not being limited to US companies.
-The 2023 Benzinga Fintech Awards had Coinbase and E-Trade among its winners.

 The Efma Fintech Awards highlight the best in class fintech solutions in several categories, with a panel of experts voting on the best solutions.
 In 2016, the winners were announced at Efma's Distribution Summit on 14 April 2016.

-The FiNext Awards were created in 2018 by the InternetShine Corporation, a financial technology development company.
-The FiNext Conference Awards were first held in Las Vegas to celebrate American innovation in Finance.